Escaping This Site

 At the top of each page within this website you will see an “Escape” button located in the upper right-hand corner of the screen.
 This is a button users can click to immediately go to a different site outside of ywcaspokane.org.
 Be aware that you can still hit the back button and return to ywcaspokane.org.

-Please use your computer with caution if you are in a dangerous situation.
-A degree in computer programming or a specific skill set is not required in order to monitor someone’s computer and Internet activities.
+A degree in computer programming or a specific skill set is not required in order to monitor someone’s computer and online activities.
 There are many ways to monitor with programs like Spyware, keystroke loggers and hacking tools.

 It is not possible to delete or clear all the “footprints” of your computer or online activities.
-If you are being monitored, it may be dangerous to change your computer behaviors such as suddenly deleting your entire Internet history if that is not your regular habit.
+If you are being monitored, it may be dangerous to change your online behaviors by doing something like suddenly deleting your entire Internet history if that is not your regular habit.

-If you think you may be monitored on your home computer, be careful how you use your computer as an abuser might become suspicious.
-You may want to keep using the monitored computer for normal activities.
-Use a safer computer to research an escape plan, look for new jobs or apartments, bus tickets or ask for help.
+If you think you may be monitored on your home computer or personal laptop, be mindful of how you use the device.
+You may want to keep using the monitored computer for some normal activities and using a safer computer for other activities, such as looking for new jobs or apartments, buying bus tickets, or asking for help.